Moldo

 The Colony

-The Colony is tormented by the pirates of Gold Fang’s Grotto, who treat it as their personal plunder ground.
-Gold Fang, the infamous lion-like pirate captain, leads his ruthless raiders in frequent attacks, looting supplies, smashing homes, and reminding the settlers of their helplessness.
-Under his eye the Colony is trapped in their fear and desperation.
+The Colony is tormented by the pirates of Goldfang’s Grotto, who treat it as their personal plunder ground.
+Goldfang, the infamous lion-like pirate captain, leads his ruthless raiders in frequent attacks, looting supplies, smashing homes, and reminding the settlers of their helplessness.
+Under his eye the Colony is trapped in fear and desperation.

 The Fall of Akamora

 Once a majestic temple, fallen to ruin, the remnants of Akamora lie scattered along the coastline, half-submerged in the surf.
-Its stones, once perched atop cliffs, have been swallowed by the sea, tumbled into the bay below by a cataclysmic rockslide.
+Its stones, have been swallowed by the sea, tumbled into the bay below by a cataclysmic rockslide.
 Remnants of the temple still cling to the cliffs, but much of its halls now rest beneath the churning waves.

 The Temple of Afi

-The Orcish people who once paid homage to their patron deity here have long since abandoned their pilgrimage to worship and offer gifts.
+The orcs who once paid homage to their patron deity here have long since abandoned their pilgrimage to worship and offer gifts instead.
 The shrine has become overgrown, and the few elders who remember the guardian's visits have dwindled.
 But Arewanna remembers and waits in silence, and its challengers will return... one day.

 Verdihyde Library

-A fragment of the celestial library that once was housed on Crudilex’s moon, Noctra.
+A fragment of the celestial lumin library that was once housed on Crudilex’s moon, Noctra.
 The Verdihyde Library is now a lost relic on the forsaken island of Moldo.
-It crashed to the ground ages ago, leaving behind only whispers of its existence and a collection of unfathomable knowledge from the enlightened times long gone.
+It crashed to the ground ages ago, leaving behind only whispers of its existence and a collection of unfathomable knowledge.
 Over the years, the library has become one with the land, its ancient walls now overgrown in tangles of vines and tall, silent trees.
-The once-pristine towering spires have cracked under the weight of time and decay.
+The once pristine towering spires have cracked under the weight of time and decay.

-At the heart of this library, nestled in a grove of vines and overgrowth, sits a marble effigy of the Dawnfather, the god of light and knowledge.
-This silent guardian has absorbed every text, every manuscript, every record that once filled the library’s shelves—the golem now a fountain of the ruined library’s boundless wisdom.
-This avatar sits in meditation as the eternal keeper of all knowledge that the library contains, waiting to share its secrets with those brave enough to journey here and find them.
+At the heart of this library, nestled in a grove of vines and overgrowth, sits a marble effigy of the Dawnfather, the God of Light and Knowledge.
+This guardian has absorbed every text, every manuscript, every record that once filled the library’s shelves.
+The golem, now a fountain of the ruined library’s boundless wisdom, waits to share its secrets with those who journey here and find them.

 The Thinnydeep

-The descent is slow—so slow that time itself begins to lose meaning.
+The descent is slow, so slow that time itself begins to lose meaning.
 For what feels like hours, they sink, the world above shrinking as the sun’s reach fades into feeble beams of gold, flickering like dying embers in the abyssal dark.
 Then, the murmuring begins.
-At first, it is nothing more than a whisper—a suggestion at the edges of thought—but soon, the sound seeps into the mind like a sickness.
-Inhuman voices weave through the silence, speaking in words them cannot fully understand, yet somehow feel in your bones.
+At first, it is nothing more than a whisper, a suggestion at the edges of thought, but soon, the sound seeps into the mind like a sickness.
+Inhuman voices weave through the silence, speaking in words they cannot fully understand, yet somehow feel in their bones.

 The Temple of Galu

-Devoted to Galu, the Sea Beast and elemental god of the ocean, this temple is nestled beneath the waves, hidden in the rocky, choppy surf of the barrier reef at the edge of the bay where the river meets the sea.
-Its protector, Mara, will challenge the explorers, testing their wisdom, wit, and guile as much as their physical abilities.
-Entering the temple itself is a trial, as it lies far from the sandy beaches of Moldo.
+Devoted to Galu, the Sea Beast and elemental god of the ocean, this temple is nestled beneath the waves.
+It lies hidden in the rocky, choppy surf of the barrier reef at the edge of the bay where the river meets the sea.
+Its protector, Mara, will challenge any explorers, testing their wisdom, wit, and guile as much as their physical abilities.
+Even entering the temple itself is a trial.
 If the explorers approach too recklessly, Mara will conjure a storm to force them into action.
-They must study and understand the ancient mechanisms that dam the river, revealing the temple’s entrance—the first of Mara’s trials.
+They must study and understand the ancient mechanisms that dam the river, revealing the temple’s entrance, the first of Mara’s trials.

 Moldo's Erasure

-Hidden deep within the heart of Moldo, there is a region so thick with mist and shadow that even the most seasoned explorers fear its depths.
-Known as Moldo's Erasure, this area is a dense, fog-laden rainforest that stretches beneath towering cliffs, sinking deep into the ground, even below sea level.
-The air is thick and perpetually humid, with the scent of earth mixing with the heavy condensation that drips from the jungle's towering trees.
+Hidden deep within the heart of Moldo, there is a region so treacherous that even the most seasoned explorers fear its depths.
+Known as Moldo's Erasure, this area is a dense rainforest that stretches beneath towering cliffs, sinking deep into the ground below sea level.
+The air is thick and perpetually humid, with the scent of earth mixing with the heavy condensation that drips from the jungle's leaves.

 In a twisted sense the forest is alive.
 Every step deeper into the rainforest steals a part of the mind.
-At first, the loss is subtle—fleeting thoughts, forgotten details.
+At first, the loss is subtle, fleeting thoughts, forgotten details.
 But as the days stretch on, the memory begins to slip away more rapidly.
-Names, faces, and events become increasingly difficult to grasp, like sand slipping through the fingers.
-Before long, even the reasons for being there, the very purpose of the exploration, become indistinguishable from the mist itself.
-Those who wander too far into Moldo's Erasure risk becoming nothing more than Bones, skeletal creatures who’ve had their identities stripped away along with the memories they once held.
+Names, faces, and events become increasingly difficult to grasp, like sand slipping through your fingers.
+Before long, even the very purpose of the exploration, becomes indistinguishable from the mist itself.
+Those who wander too far into Moldo's Erasure risk withering to bones, animated skeletal creatures who’ve had their identities stripped away along with the memories they once held.

 Well of the Goldenserpent